 As the characterization of “energy” has shifted over the decades, so has the focus of the DOE since the Department’s official founding in the late ‘70s.
 Amidst the 1970s Energy Crisis, the DOE brought energy R&D, regulation, and security under one umbrella.
 In the half century since, the DOE’s focus has evolved alongside energy’s complex role within our economy, international relations, and environment - from shoring up oil prices, to tapping natural gas and shale resources, funding nuclear R&D and clean-up, to now spearheading the US’s role to deliver our clean energy future in a changing climate.

-Where the DOE’s roots are in research and innovation, pure innovation doesn’t get us to net zero.
-As Secretary Jennifer Granholm chants, we must “deploy, deploy, deploy”.
+While the DOE’s roots are in research and innovation, pure innovation doesn’t get us to net zero.
+As Secretary Jennifer Granholm chants, we must “deploy, deploy, deploy.”

 It all starts with the science, and DOE has the braintrust of 17 National Labs to prove it.
-The US’s National Labs are responsible for breakthrough climate technologies like lithium-ion batteries, LED lightbulbs, biofuels from microbes, and advanced fusion.
+The US National Labs are responsible for breakthrough climate technologies like lithium-ion batteries, LED lightbulbs, biofuels from microbes, and advanced fusion.
 The National Labs are also home to DOE’s Lab-Embedded Entrepreneurship Program (LEEP), located at Argonne National Laboratory, Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, and the National Renewable Energy Laboratory.
-Funded through DOE’s Advanced Manufacturing Office, 120 past and present startups have raised $918 million in follow-on funding and created nearly 1000 jobs.
-Not to mention, it’s also home to the renowned Activate fellows program churning out 140+ founders across 100+ startups.
+Funded through DOE’s Advanced Manufacturing Office, 120 past and present startups have raised $918 million in follow-on funding and created nearly 1,000 jobs.
+Not to mention, it’s also home to the renowned Activate Fellows program, churning out 140+ founders across 100+ startups.
 The network of labs are ripe with IP, facilities, and leading scientific talent moving the ball forward on climate.

 Office of Science: The largest federal supporter of basic research, where the theoretical physicists and nuclear scientists live.
-Office of Science houses everything from nuclear physics and fusion, to advanced scientific computing, to basic energy sciences down to the atomic and molecular levels, and environmental research mapping complex natural systems from the genome of microbes extending to the scale of planet Earth.
+Office of Science houses everything from nuclear physics and fusion, to advanced scientific computing, to basic energy sciences down to the atomic and molecular levels, as well as environmental research mapping complex natural systems at scales that extend from the genome of microbes to the entirety of planet Earth.

-Office of Energy Efficiency and Renewable Energy: Chances are many of the DOE funding announcements we’ve made in CTVC have come from this mighty office tasked with equitably transitioning the US to net zero by 2050 - all while ensuring good paying jobs and equal benefit to all Americans.
+Office of Energy Efficiency and Renewable Energy: Chances are many of the DOE funding announcements we’ve made in CTVC have come from this mighty office, which is tasked with equitably transitioning the US to net zero by 2050 while ensuring good paying jobs and equal benefit to all Americans.
 EERE applied programs span the full RDD&D continuum to scale R&D out of the national lab network and into the real world.
 The programs center around five key decarbonization priority areas: 1) electricity 2) transportation 3) energy-intensive industries 4) buildings 5) agriculture.

 Applied Programs Offices: